James II of England: Exclusion Crisis

 In 1677, King Charles II arranged for James's daughter Mary to marry the Protestant Prince William III of Orange, son of Charles's and James's sister Mary.
 James reluctantly acquiesced after his brother and nephew had agreed to the marriage.
 (Note: According to Turner, James's reaction to the agreement was "The King shall be obeyed, and I would be glad if all his subjects would learn of me to obey him".)
 Despite the Protestant marriage, fears of a potential Catholic monarch persisted, intensified by the failure of Charles II and his wife, Catherine of Braganza, to produce any children.
 A defrocked Anglican clergyman, Titus Oates, spoke of a "Popish Plot" to kill Charles and to put the Duke of York on the throne.
 The fabricated plot caused a wave of anti-Catholic hysteria to sweep across the nation.

 The Duke of Monmouth was involved in plots against James.

 In England, the Earl of Shaftesbury, a former government minister and now a leading opponent of Catholicism, proposed an Exclusion Bill that would have excluded James from the line of succession.
-Some members of Parliament even proposed to pass the crown to Charles's illegitimate son, James Scott, 1st Duke of Monmouth.
+Some members of Parliament even proposed to pass the crown to Charles's illegitimate son, James Scott, 1st Duke of Monmouth, or for Charles to declare that Monmouth was his legitimate son.
 In 1679, with the Exclusion Bill in danger of passing, Charles II dissolved Parliament.
 Two further Parliaments were elected in 1680 and 1681, but were dissolved for the same reason.
 The Exclusion Crisis contributed to the development of the English two-party system: the Whigs were those who supported the Bill, while the Tories were those who opposed it.
 Ultimately, the succession was not altered, but James was convinced to withdraw from all policy-making bodies and to accept a lesser role in his brother's government.

 On the orders of the King, James left England for Brussels.
 In 1680, he was appointed Lord High Commissioner of Scotland and took up residence at the Holyrood Palace in Edinburgh to suppress an uprising and oversee the royal government.
 James returned to England for a time when Charles was stricken ill and appeared to be near death.
 The hysteria of the accusations eventually faded, but James's relations with many in the English Parliament, including the Earl of Danby, a former ally, were forever strained and a solid segment turned against him.

 On 6 May 1682, James narrowly escaped the sinking of HMS Gloucester, in which between 130 and 250 people perished.
-James argued with the pilot about the navigation of the ship before it ran aground on a sandbank, and then delayed abandoning ship, which may have contributed to the death toll.
+James argued with the pilot about the navigation of the ship before it ran aground on a sandbank, and then delayed abandoning ship in order to save his papers, which may have contributed to the death toll.